Find Trade Colleges

 • Assist host or hostess by answering phones to take reservations or to-go orders, and by greeting, seating, and thanking guests.

-Below is a list of the skills most Waiters and Waitresses say are important on the job.
+These are the skills Waiters and Waitresses say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.